Economic and Political Overview

 Main Sectors of Industry

-The services sector contributes around 90.8% of GDP and employs over 86% of the workforce (World Bank, 2023).
-The tertiary sector dominates Hong Kong’s economy, marked by finance, trade, and services.
+The tertiary sector dominates Hong Kong’s economy, marked by finance, trade, and services, accounting for around 91.5% of GDP and 86% of employment (World Bank, latest data available).
 Major subsectors include finance and banking, logistics and transportation, tourism and hospitality, professional services, and retail.
 The city's role as a global financial center underscores the significance of finance and banking services, while its strategic location fosters a thriving logistics and transportation industry.
 Tourism and hospitality sectors benefit from Hong Kong's attractions and international connectivity.
 Professional services, including legal, accounting, and consulting, contribute significantly to the economy.
 Retail remains vibrant, serving both local residents and international visitors.
+The total value of retail sales stood at HKD 376.6 billion in 2024, down by 7.3% compared to one year earlier (data C&SD).
 Moreover, Hong Kong acts as a service centre for Asian companies, particularly for those trading with China.

 Breakdown of Economic Activity By Sector Agriculture Industry Services